health aware

 What Causes Overthinking?

 Why am I still fixating over this?
 Many have significant trouble responding to that.
-If we are really going to stop, we have to consider what motivates overanalysis.
+If we are really going to stop we have to consider what motivates overanalysis.
 Many times, ruminating begins when you're not actively looking for answers.
-These ideas arrive fast and are difficult to manage.

 Consequences of Overthinking

 Overanalyzing destroys the mind as much as physical appearance.
 It leads to mental weariness, poor sleep, and headaches or lethargy connected to stress.
-Over time it can compromise your mental health, lower self-esteem, and lead to clarity issues.
+Over time it can compromise your mental health, lower your self-esteem, and lead to clarity issues.

 How to Stop Overthinking